 Location: Budapest, Hungary

-Through three rounds of funding, AImotive has raised $38 million.
+Through three rounds of funding, AImotive has raised $47.5 million in total.
 Investors include NVIDIA, Bosch, and Samsung, while automotive giants including Volvo and Groupe PSA are partners.
-A Hungarian startup that relies on cameras and computer vision technology instead of expensive lidar laser technology, AImotive strives to bring autonomous cars to the streets faster and at a lower price than competitors.
-They use artificial intelligence-based image processing and up to 10 image sensors per car that cost $15 each.
-AImotive isn’t trying to develop a self-driving vehicle in-house; instead, they want to build a technology that can be easily ported to autonomous vehicle manufacturers.
+A Hungarian startup relies on cameras and redundant sensors technology to ensure car safety instead of expensive lidar laser technology.
+AImotive strives to bring autonomous cars to the streets faster and at a lower price than competitors as their sensors are cheap compared to a LiDAR-centric setup.
+AImotive isn’t trying to develop a self-driving vehicle in-house; instead, they want to build a technology that can be easily ported to autonomous vehicle software companies and manufacturers.

-AImotive is working on a more efficient chip for autonomous vehicles than a traditional computer chip or even a graphics processor.
+AImotive is working on a chip architecture and hardware IP for autonomous vehicles which serve as an effective blueprint that silicon manufacturers can integrate into their own chips.
 Similar to General Motors and Waymo, they use simulations to test and improve their product.

 Computer science, robotics, artificial intelligence, Level 4 (5) self-driving technology